-You may have heard me mentioned before that my mom is a saint of a lady.
+You may have heard me mention that my Mom is a saint of a lady.

 She is creative, kind and generous, sensitive, loving and one of the least judgmental people I’ve ever met.

-We can’t wait to celebrate her for Mother’s Day.
+My Dad, sisters, and I can’t wait to celebrate her on Mother’s Day.
 I know so many of you feel the same way about the special women in your life too.

-Whenever we ask our mom what she wants for Mother’s Day she always says, “I don’t need anything.
-I already have you girls and you three are the best gifts I could have ever asked for.”
+Whenever we ask our Mom what she wants for Mother’s Day she always says, “I don’t need anything.
+I already have you girls and you are the best gifts I could have ever asked for.”

-We hit the love lotto, right?
-She’s like that all the time too.
+We totally hit the love lotto because she’s like that all the time.

 Here’s a look at 17 Easy Gifts You Can Make for Mother’s Day…

 DIY European Farmhouse Cake Stand

 If your Mom loves to bake, consider making her a DIY European Farmhouse Cake Stand.
 That way, she can display her signature sweet treats or create seasonal vignettes all year!